An introduction to systems thinking and systemic design – concepts and tools

 Complexity is a core feature of most policy issues today.
 Climate change, public health, catchment (watershed) management, conservation, income inequality and poverty today are known to be wicked or messy problems.
 These wicked problems are characterized by complexity, uncertainty, interdependence and multiple social perspectives.
 Recognition of this complexity challenge has led to a growing interest in systems thinking and other collaborative and system-based approaches such as design thinking and systemic design.

-This post and included slide set provide an introduction to systems thinking and systemic design.
+This post and included slide set (Fig. 1) provide an introduction to systems thinking and systemic design.
 It provides the outline for an interactive workshop that Margaret Kilvington (ISREF) and I developed to support agency staff and others wanting to explore systems thinking and systemic design.
 It builds directly on the experiences we have had working in the natural resource management and sustainable development sectors and also looks briefly at the range of concepts and tools might be used with these approaches.
 The presentation is provided below as an inline version, along with a following summary of the content.
-The full reference to this workshop guide is appended at the bottom of this post along with a link to a downloadable PDF version for any of you that want.
+A downloadable PDF version of the presentation is available.
 The presentation covers 5 main topic areas:

 - Context: Why decision-makers are moving towards systems-based approaches